Lisa Urkevich: Research and scholarship

-For over 30 years Urkevich undertook research and fieldwork throughout the Arabian Peninsula, beginning when she resided in an array of Saudi regions from 1994 to 1998, a time when Saudi Arabia was considered among the most closed countries in the world and many viewed music as haraam, i.e., sinful.
-Before 2018, women could not drive, in previous decades their activities were restricted, and females were required to be escorted by a male "guardian."
-Such adversity made research challenging, thus Urkevich's work is singular, having investigated the music and traditions of a variety of diverse peoples across a vast region, covering thousands of kilometers.
-She has engaged in research and fieldwork of disappearing musical worlds, of both men and women, the wealthy and disadvantaged, badu-hadhar (bedouin and settled), those from mountains, villages, deserts, and cities.
-Based on her investigation and writings, she developed unique courses on Arabian Peninsula music and regularly teaches and lectures on Arab as well as western music.
+For over 30 years Urkevich has conducted research and fieldwork throughout the Arabian Peninsula.
+From 1994 to 1998 she lived in several regions of Saudi Arabia during a time when the country was widely regarded as one of the most socially restrictive in the world and many viewed music as haraam, or religiously impermissible.
+Women were not permitted to drive, their activities and mobility were heavily restricted, and travel required the escort of a male "guardian."
+Such adversity made music research challenging.

+Despite the constraints, Urkevich conducted fieldwork across thousands of kilometers, documenting traditions of diverse communities throughout the Saudi Kingdom and Gulf States.
+Her investigation covers both men and women, the privileged and disadvantaged, badu and hadhar (Bedouin and settled), peoples of the mountains, villages, deserts, and cities.
+Her work has concerned musical traditions that are undergoing rapid change or are at risk of disappearing.

+Drawing on this research, she has published scholarship and developed unique courses on Arabian Peninsula heritage and music.
+She has regularly taught and lectured on Arab music and culture, along with Western music.

-Among her many publications, Urkevich is the author of Kuwait: Sea Songs of the Arabian Gulf, "a rigorous work and valuable contribution," and Music and Traditions of the Arabian Peninsula, "the most comprehensive [music] book anywhere in the Middle East and North Africa".
+Among her publications, Urkevich is the author of Kuwait: Sea Songs of the Arabian Gulf, "a rigorous work and valuable contribution," and Music and Traditions of the Arabian Peninsula, "the most comprehensive [music] book anywhere in the Middle East and North Africa."